Hip Osteoarthritis

 5. Prevalence

 In the UK, approximately 10% of adults have symptomatic, clinically diagnosed osteoarthritis, the knee being the most common, followed closely by the hip (1).
 Changes in imaging of the hip joint are very common and most adults (over 35) have signs of changes on X-ray.
 However, most people with X-ray findings of osteoarthritis do not have symptoms and indeed, may never develop symptoms.
-There is a very poor link (correlation) between what we see on an X-ray or magnetic resonance image (MRI) scan and a person’s symptoms.
+There is a very poor correlation between what we see on an X-ray or magnetic resonance image (MRI) scan and a person’s symptoms.
 This means that even people with severe radiographic (appearance of the hip on an X-ray) changes may be relatively unaffected by pain or joint stiffness throughout their life.

 It is important not to worry about being told you have osteoarthritis as it is very common, and we now know that it often does not cause increasing pain, stiffness or disability.
 There is good research showing that sensible management can have a significant impact on reducing the effects of osteoarthritic hip pain on your life.
 (2, 3, 5, 6).